wdi-sg/project-1/README.md

  <img src="assets/img/workflow.jpg">

-### The game:
+### The game

 Test your general knowledge.
 How many national flags can you identify?

 Bonus points awarded for fastest fingers.
-Solve the question before the image is revealed to win double points.
+Solve the question within 5 seconds to win double points.

 ### Overview